 The aim of this leaflet

-This leaflet has been written to help you understand more about vulvovaginal candidiasis (thrush).
-It will tell you what it is, what causes it, what can be done about it, and where you can find out more about it.
+This leaflet has been written to help you understand more about vulvo-vaginal candidiasis.
+It will tell you what it is, what causes it, what can be done, and where you can find out more about it.

-Vulvovaginal candidiasis is usually caused by the yeast Candida albicans.
-Other Candida species are becoming more common but Candida albicans is responsible for over 85% of all yeast-induced vulvo-vaginal infections.
+Vulvo-vaginal candidiasis is usually caused by the yeast Candida albicans.
+Other Candida species are becoming increasingly more frequent causes of Candida vulvitis, but Candida albicans is responsible for over 85% of all yeast-induced vulvo-vaginal infections.

 Is vulvovaginal candidiasis hereditary?